 If you have been granted immigration bail and the "no study" box on your BAIL 201 notice has been selected, you cannot study and you should seek legal advice.
+Coram Children's Legal Centre offer guidance on immigration bail.

 2. RESEARCH YOUR COURSE OPTIONS